 What Evidence Do I Need to Prove My Claim?

-To recover compensation after a motorcycle accident, you will need to prove that the accident was the fault of the other driver.
+To recover, you will need to prove that the accident was the fault of the other driver.
 A few pieces of commonly helpful evidence to prove your claim include:

 - Police reports.
 A police report can help to establish what happened at the accident scene.
 They often contain details such as the weather conditions, road conditions, and the exact account of what happened.